Horomos: Manuscripts

-Some time after 1965, the Monastery of Horomos was partly destroyed, most likely as part of the Turkish government's policy of cultural genocide.
+Some time after 1965, the monastery was partly destroyed, most likely as part of the Turkish government's policy of cultural genocide.
 A tomb believed to belong to King Ashot III (953-977) which had survived at least up to 1920 is now nowhere to be found.
 Some buildings have entirely vanished, and most of the surviving walls have been stripped of their facing masonry.
 The dome of the Church of the St. John collapsed in the 1970s.
-The site lies next to the Armenian border and gaining permission to visit the monastery is all but impossible.
+As of 2003, the site lies next to the Armenian border and gaining permission to visit the monastery is all but impossible.